sujal11113/agents/examples/livekit_interruption_handler/README.md

 - `tests/test_interrupt_handler.py` – pytest unit tests covering filler filtering, commands, and confidence gating.

 ## What Works
-- Speaking state is guarded by `asyncio.Lock` ensuring thread/async safety.
+- Speaking state is guarded by `asyncio.Lock`, confirmed through unit tests that toggle the lifecycle hooks.
-- Filler-only segments are ignored while TTS is speaking, while real content interrupts playback and registers upstream.
+- Filler-only segments are ignored while TTS is speaking, while real content interrupts playback and registers upstream—validated in the demo and `pytest` suite.
-- Configurable command detection immediately stops TTS and forwards the speech.
+- Configurable command detection immediately stops TTS and forwards the speech, as exercised by `test_command_stops_while_speaking`.
-- Low-confidence murmurs can be dropped while speaking using the env-driven threshold.
+- Low-confidence murmurs can be dropped while speaking using the env-driven threshold, demonstrated in both the scripted example and `test_low_confidence_drop_while_speaking`.
-- Logging captures each decision path and metrics counters expose observed behavior.
+- Logging captures each decision path and metrics counters expose observed behavior; run the demo to see INFO logs for fillers, interruptions, and low-confidence drops.

 ## Known Issues
 - The mock agent simulates TTS timing via sleeps; replace the placeholders to integrate with a real LiveKit session.